📨 wschell@vrain.upv.es📜 Google Scholar🧑💻 GitHub🟢 ORCiD🗺️ Valencian Research Institute for Artificial Intelligence (VRAIN)

 Wout Schellaert, Fernando Martínez-Plumed, Karina Vold, John Burden, Pablo A. M. Casares, Bao Sheng Loe, Roi Reichart, Sean Ó hÉigeartaigh, Anna Korhonen, José Hernández-Orallo

-JAIR: AI and Society (to be published) (paper)
+JAIR: AI and Society [paper]

 2022Reject Before You Run: Granular Performance Prediction for Big Language Models with Small External Assessors